Smartphone, Tablet and Mobile Device Security

 Find My iPhone is free for use with most iDevices and Macs.
 To use it you must first enable it on your device by going into Settings (System Properties on a Mac), signing into iCloud (your Apple ID or iTunes account should work), and setting the Find My iPhone/iPad/Mac option to On.
 If you don't see this option you may need to download and install the free app from iTunes first.

 To locate a missing iDevice visit https://www.icloud.com/ from any web browser and log in with the same account used when the app was enabled.
 Find My iPhone will attempt to locate it and display onscreen messages regarding its status and location.
-Newer devices may have additional options such remote lock and data wiping to prevent others from using the device or accessing its data. iOS versions 7 and higher add security by requiring the Apple ID and password to turn off Find My Phone or wipe data.
+Newer devices may have additional options such remote lock and data wiping to prevent others from using the device or accessing its data.
+Turning off Find My Phone or wiping data also require the Apple ID and password as a security measuer.
 See http://www.apple.com/icloud/find-my-iphone.html for details.

 Lookout - Android, iOS (Apple devices) and Kindle